caleb-james-smith/tnp_fitting/README.md

 For fine tuning the fit, you may need to edit the bounds on which you fit each function.
 You can do this on line 237.

+Additionally, there are multiple fitting functions (single gaussian for signal and the background function for background work best I think).
+You can switch between them by editing the numbers around line 179.
+There is also a "manual override" that basically just helps the fit get the right amplitude for the signal.